Improve your Fursuit Performance with four hints

 shopping malls are private property, and its operators may get nervous about fully covered persons walking through their halls without permission.
 You can get into serious trouble!

 Instead, send a friendly request per mail and ask for permission.
 That way, mall security and owners are informed and might even be happy about your performance.

 In any case it is highly advisable to plan a route beforehand so that dangerous roads or staircases can be bypassed.
-It also helps you identify spots where you can take a break in emergancy situations.
+It also helps you identify spots where you can take a break in emergency situations.

-hint 4: Know Your Fursuit!
+Hint 4: Know Your Fursuit!

 It is also important to know which freedom of movement your suit provides and how long you can suit before getting uncomfortable.
 Some suits are likely better for action than others.

-Speaking of which: A huge problem while suiting is the heat.
+Furthermore: A huge problem while suiting is the heat.

-So called “Spandex” or “HeatGear” can help you reduce temperature and also protect your suit from sweat.
+So-called “Spandex” or “HeatGear” can help you reduce temperature and also protect your suit from sweat.
 In addition, you could buy a “Cooling Vest” which contain special inserts to keep you cool.

 But the most important thing is not to exaggerate.

-Nothing is worse than passing out in suit, because the ambulance will cut you out of it if necessary.
+Nothing is worse than passing out in suit, because, the ambulance will cut you out of it if necessary.
 It is advisable to drink enough and eat something salty before suiting.
 Light headaches are a warning signal and therefore should give you a reason to take a break and rest a bit.